wegiangb/rdefra/reviewROPENSCI.md

 ### @masalmon

+## rdefra - response to reviewers (step 3)

+### Thanks @masalmon for giving another look at the package, I greatly appreciate your comments!
+Below is a summary of the latest changes I made based on your suggestions.

 * There's no unit test for `ukair_get_coordinates` because travis-ci fails if I add one.
 This is strange because the test is successfull if I run it on my local machine.

 * The cached version of the catalogue will be updated often but there might always be new stations not yet included.
 Therefore I cannot generate a warning in case the site ID is not in the cached version of the catalogue...that could generate confusion.